-(The inscription under the images on the left)
+[The inscriptions under the images on the right]

 For more than a century the Holliday Street Theater entertained Baltimoreans from a site across the street from City Hall.
 The original wooden theater was replaced in 1813 with the impressive brick building shown here.
 A fire destroyed this theater in 1873, and its replacement, built in 1874, was demolished in 1917.

 An 1845 ceremony at Bethel AME Church on Saratoga Street, honoring a white minister for his efforts on behalf of “the colored race.”
 Now located in West Baltimore, Bethel AME continues to thrive as a spiritual and community leader.

 A parade at the 1914 centennial celebration of “The Star Spangled Banner” passes by the reviewing stand at City Hall.